ursatile/css4eng/01-04-tools-and-workflows.md

 Now, when the page reloads: every single element has a magenta outline, and all the paragraphs have yellow backgrounds, so you can see at a glance how those elements affect the layout and structure of the page, and which ones are paragraph elements.

 The reason why `outline` and `background-color` are so useful for this is that they don't affect the layout of the page.
 If we make an element larger, or draw a CSS `border` around it - we'll learn about borders in the next section - that actually changes the size of that element; the browser then has to adapt the layout, and in some cases that can actually make the bug you're looking for disappear completely.
+Stick to `outline` and `background-color`, and the layout doesn't change; it just gets easier to see where it's all coming from.

+## caniuse.com

+HTML and CSS are constantly evolving, and as new elements and properties are added to the